Skip to Content

 Pros and Cons of a Short-Term Southfield Rental Property

-Plano Man Falling Down the StairsOver the past few years, the popularity of short-term rentals has grown exponentially.
-One opportunity, as a Southfield rental property owner, is whether you should buy or convert one of your properties to a short-term rental.
-Before you make a decision, its always a great idea to scrutinize both the pros and cons of owning a short-term rental property first.
-For many, short-term rentals are a good fit, but other investors might feel that the sheer volume of work entailed does not make it a worthy venture.
+Over the past few years, the popularity of short-term rentals has grown exponentially.
+One opportunity for Southfield rental property owners is whether to buy or convert one of their properties into a short-term rental.
+Before making a decision, it’s always a good idea to thoroughly examine both the pros and cons of owning a short-term rental property.
+For many, short-term rentals are a good fit, but other investors may feel that the sheer volume of work involved does not make it a worthwhile venture.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.